thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 Years' War, and by the development from usage and practice of a substantial body of new customary rules.
-Even relations and intercourse by treaty or otherwise between European and Asian governments or communities contributed to the forma- tion of these rules.
+Even relations and intercourse by treaty or otherwise between European and Asian governments or communities contributed to the formation of these rules.
 Moreover the science of international law was further enriched by the writings and studies of a number of great jurists.
 Side by side there proceeded naturally a kind of action and reaction between the customary rules and the